datastructures-js/priority-queue/README.md

 ```

 ### .enqueue(element[, priority])
-adds an element with a priority (number) to the queue.
+adds an element with a numeric priority to the queue.
 Priority is not required here if a priority callback has been provided in the constructor.
 If passed here with a constructor callback, it will override the callback.

 <table>
   <tr>